 Exclusive 'Maharaja' cars are also scheduled to participate in the three-day event here.

 The order came on a plea filed by Madan Mohan, founder trustee of the 21 Gun Salute Heritage and Cultural Trust and organiser of the auto show who proposes to hold the event to raise funds for spastic children.

 The rally, with the theme of 'Motivation is what keeps you going', is scheduled to be flagged off from the historic Red Fort on February 17 and culminate at Buddh International Circuit, Greater Noida, followed by a ceremonial drive, the plea said.

 "The application is being filed for clarification or exemption from the order of the NGT dated November 26, 2014 with regard to its applicability to vintage car rally for participation in the the seventh edition of '21 Gun Salute International Vintage Car Rally & Concours Show 2017' to be held from February 17 to 19, 2017…"

 "It is pertinent to mention here that in the rallies held in the past, spastic and blind children have been associated and have also benefited from the same as they not only took part in the rally but also received part of the proceeds from the organisers of the rally.
 In the rally, spastic children and blind children will be associated," the plea, filed through advocate P V Raghunandan said.

-The petition had sought exemption as the NGT’s November 26, 2014 order has banned plying of cars which were over 15-years-old on Delhi roads, thus disqualifying vintage cars from participating in any rally.
+The petition has sought exemption from the NGT's November 26, 2014 order which had banned from Delhi roads cars which were over 15 years old, thus disqualifying vintage cars from participating in any rally.

-Relaxing the ban for a day, it had said, "We make it clear that none of the vintage cars would be otherwise permitted on the roads of NCR, Delhi nor any authority would issue fitness certificate to them without specific order of the tribunal."
+The tribunal, on two earlier occasions, had allowed the 5th and 6th editions of the rally and relaxed the ban, saying "We make it clear that none of the vintage cars would be otherwise permitted on the roads of NCR, Delhi, nor any authority would issue fitness certificates to them without specific order of the tribunal.